ThibautBernard/ThibautBernard/README.md

 - 💼 What i know : Symfony, Api Rest

-- 🤯 What i'm learning right now: Unit test TDD
+- 🤯 What i'm learning right now: Unit test TDD, Docker, AWS

 - 🤩 What i aspire to be (for now) : A Back-end developper